UU-UNO Intergenerational Spring Seminar

 - Youth Advisors: Adults over the age of 25 who oversee the youth participants and stay with them in the youth accommodations at an NYC congregation.
 Housing provided.

-We invite applicants interested in one of the above roles to fill out our application form.
+We invite applicants interested in one of the above roles to fill out our application form (PDF).
 Selected leaders will receive an orientation by conference call prior to the start of the seminar.

 In the months leading up to the Spring Seminar, our Planning Committee convenes via phone, forming subcommittees that determine and coordinate: Programming, budgeting, publicity, worship, speakers, youth governance, and scholarship recipients.

-Those interested in joining the Spring Seminar Planning Committe can learn more here; the application period for joining the 2015 Planning Committee is now closed.
+Those interested in joining the Spring Seminar Planning Committe can learn more here (PDF); the application period for joining the 2015 Planning Committee is now closed.

 - 2015: International Criminal Justice: From Punitive to Restorative

 - 2014: Sacred Roots: Indigenous Rights, Resistance and Reclamation